alo9507/JustKeepClicking/content/blog/pair-programmaing-in-the-race-to-release/index.md

 Even a great dev in uncharted territory may perform slower than a less skilled dev familiar with the ley of this land, however idiosyncratic it may be.

+In my mind "code discoverability" has to do with general code hygiene: are variable names sufficiently descriptive?
+Is the codebase searchable and documented well?
+"Code familiarity" on the other hand resides in the mind and memory of the developer.

-A feature can be added to even the most inconsistent and undisciplined codebase if a programmer is familair with the quirks from weeks in the trenches.
+Through Codebase Familiarity, a feature can be added to even the most inconsistent and undisciplined codebase provided a developer is familair with the quirks from weeks in the trenches.

 I think familiarity isn't quite as valuable as technical skill, so we add it rather than multiply it by the individual developer.